alexandre-touret/rest-apis-versioning-workshop/README.md

 You can use [Gitpod](https://gitpod.io).
 You must create an account first.

-You then can open this project in either your local VS Code or directly in your browser
+You then can open this project in either your local VS Code or directly in your browser:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#github.com/alexandre-touret/rest-apis-versionning-workshop.git)